 Endorsement: You typically need to endorse a check by signing your name on the back of the check.
 Technically, doing so gives your bank (or whoever has the endorsed check) the right to collect the funds—so don’t endorse until you’re confident that the check will get to the bank.

 For added security, you can use a “restrictive” endorsement, which says the money can only be deposited to the account you specify.
 That’s a smart move in case the check gets lost or stolen.
 To restrict the endorsement, sign your name and write “For deposit only to account ###” (use your account number instead of the number signs).
 For more ways to endorse, see Basics of Endorsing Checks.

 Deposit slips: You may need to fill out a deposit slip when you deposit a paper check.
 Deposit slips provide the information a bank employee needs to get the money into your account: your account number, the amount you’re depositing, and more.

 Identification: If you’re making a deposit in person, bring valid identification, such as a driver’s license, passport, or other government-issued ID.
-This is typically required even though you’re just adding money to the account—not taking cash.
+This is might be required even though you’re just adding money to the account—not taking cash.
 An ID is especially important if you’re visiting another credit union’s branch to deposit a check.

 If you plan to spend all of the money immediately (with cash), you can try cashing a check instead of depositing it.
 You can usually get up to $200 immediately on personal checks, and you might be able to get more for official checks like cashier’s checks or tax refunds from the U.S. Treasury.

 However, it’s risky to take cash and spend it before you know that a check is good.
 If the check bounces, you’ll have to repay your bank for any money you take.
 The only way to know for sure that the check is good is to cash it at a branch of the same bank the check is written on.
 In other words, go to the check writer’s bank to cash the check—the bank name appears on the check.